Angela-G9/superheroesapi/README.md

 - `hero_id`: Foreign key to `Hero`.
 - `power_id`: Foreign key to `Power`.

+## Validation

+- **Power Description**: Must be at least 20 characters long.
+Returns an error if invalid.
+- **HeroPower Strength**: Must be one of "Strong", "Weak", or "Average".
+Returns an error if invalid.

 ## Development

 - **Run the app**: `python run.py`